WFP logoDesign System

 Step 2: Add fonts to your project

-Place the necessary font files in your public/fonts directory:
+Place the font files in your public/fonts directory, for example:

 Note